KRM7/gapp/docs/fitness-functions.md

 The candidate solutions in the population are evaluated in parallel in each generation of a run.
-As a result of this, the implementation of the `invoke` method in the derived fitness function class must be thread-safe.
+As a result of this, the implementation of the `invoke` method in the derived fitness function classes must be thread-safe.

 ------------------------------------------------------------------------------------------------